ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-precompile.md

 This is actually common to all precompiles: they require an activation timestamp.
 If you think about it, it makes sense: you want a synchronized activation of your precompile.
-So think for a moment about to what you want to set the activation timestamp to.
+So think for a moment about when you want to set the activation timestamp to.
-You can select one of the suggested times in the future, or you can select a custom one.\
+You can select one of the suggested times in the future, or you can pick a custom one.
-Select `Custom` here, and see the format required:
+After picking `Custom`, it shows the following prompt:

 ```shell
 ✔ Custom